 Holda is a fertility goddess who circles the earth and is especially active during the winter months, particularly the twelve days before Christmas, she assists with crops and the plough, she spins, weaves, and is called upon during childbirth.

 Folklore tells of little people, better known as pixies, elves, fairies, nature spirits, goblins, who lived in the land of fairies and there were human go-betweens who were able to travel between the ordinary world and the enchanted realm.
 The Fairy realm is another world, it contains beauty, laughter, love and mischief, this place of magical power can reveal itself to certain people.
 The fairies have kings and queens, Gwyn ap Nudd is a fairy king and is lord of the underworld, fairies sometimes lure humans to the otherworld.
 The fairies of Ireland are called Sidhe and are the descendants of the original Irish.
-The Sidhe like to live undisturbed but if they are interfered with they can be frightening in their reaction, if angered they have been known to kidnap people and make them their slaves.
-Fairies liked to dance and sing, and if humans were walking nearby at night, they sometimes catch sight of the fairies and their singing, dancing and feasting.
-Fairies have always been associated with nature, and they inhabited wilderness, heaths and forests.
-Fairies are associated with the magical otherworld and were thought to gain their powers from a supernatural realm.
+The Sidhe like to live undisturbed, but if they are interfered with they can be frightening in their reaction, if angered they have been known to kidnap people and make them their slaves.
+Fairies liked to dance and sing, and if humans were walking nearby at night they sometimes caught sight of the fairies and their singing, dancing and feasting.
+Fairies have always been associated with nature and they inhabited wilderness, heaths and forests.
+Fairies are associated with the magical otherworld and are thought to gain their powers from a supernatural realm.

-During the time of the witch hunts in Europe, the majority were women, usually single who lived alone, most were burned, on the rare occasion they were let off with a warning.
+During the time of the witch hunts in Europe, the majority targeted were women, usually single who lived alone, most were burned, on the rare occasion they were let off with a warning.
 Depending on the area, some had very few witch trials, others were prolific, this went on for over three centuries.
-During this time witches were considered to perform deeds that were antisocial and frightening, they were said to fly at night to Sabbats, and inflict their hideous magic by the light of the Moon.
-There were said to be two types of magic, the first was the making of evil magic against other people, known as Maleficium, the second a connection with the devil, called diabolism and was the antithesis of all that was considered good.
+During this time witches were considered to perform deeds that were antisocial and frightening, they were said to fly at night to Sabbats and inflict their hideous magic by the light of the Moon.
+There were said to be two types of magic, the first was the making of evil magic against other people, known as Maleficium, the second a connection with the devil, called diabolism and this was the antithesis of all that was considered good.

 Witchcraft was considered one of the most heinous crimes imaginable, and represented all that was evil, those deemed witches were formally tried for their crimes.
 Torture was mandatorily used to force the confession of an accused person.
 Sometimes sleep deprivation was used and other times instruments of torture, accused witches were subjected to extreme acts of atrocity.
 Towards the end of the seventeenth to the early eighteenth century, there was a decrease in the prosecution of witches, and at this time many were tried and acquitted.
 By the late eighteenth century witchcraft was no longer considered a crime, this did not stop the accusers, but witches could no longer be prosecuted, and accusers had to be careful they were not prosecuted.
 Rational thinking, the practice of science and the dispelling of superstition and ignorance, brought about the end of the barbaric practice of witch hunting.
-The practice of witchcraft didn’t go away it just went underground, many societies were formed at this time, such as the Freemason, and the Rosicrucians.
+The practice of witchcraft didn’t go away it just went underground, many societies were formed at this time, such as the Freemasons, and the Rosicrucians.

 In Ghana it is thought that witchcraft power is hereditary, passing through the mothers or the father’s line.
 In some parts of Ghana people go to shrines for protection against witchcraft, talisman shrines are common in Western Africa and medicines of protection are used during rituals.
-If someone is possessed they are taken to a priest of a shrine and there the name of the possessing spirit is revealed.
+If someone is possessed they are taken to the priest of a shrine and there the name of the possessing spirit is revealed.
 The shrine is the focal point of a village and people bring offerings and ask for assistance and protection.
 Belief in witches and witchcraft creates balance in many societies, things are brought out into the open, and if misfortune befalls someone, a plan of action is formed.

 The night witches of Botswana, were thought to be elderly women who bewitched people, they mingled with people in an everyday manner during daylight hours, but at night they gathered in groups carrying out evil practices.
 Before being initiated into the group they had to prove that a close relative had been killed by them.
 After being initiated she had to smear an ointment on her body, which would make her wake up immediately at night when her fellow witches called.
 It is said that these night witches would take parts of corpses to use in their special medicines, they then chose a victim and inserted small stones into their bodies making them ill, these victims would die unless magic to counteract was applied to save them.

 The day witches for some reason were taken more seriously, and they used their magic to bewitch people, although they did not form groups as the night witches did.
-The witch sometimes buried roots in the eaves of a victims hut, or bury then at the entrance.
+The witch sometimes buried roots in the eaves of a victims hut, or buried them at the entrance.
 Sometimes special magic powder was blown in their direction while the witch called their name, sometimes animals were sent to cause injury.
-They could also direct lightening to strike the victim’ s hut when they used the appropriate magic potions, some witches were powerful enough to fly through the air as lightening and strike their victims.
+They could also direct lightening to strike the victim’ s hut when they used the appropriate magic potions, some witches were powerful enough to fly through the air as lightning and strike their victims.

 Sudanese tribal kingdoms ruled by the Avongara, believed that witchcraft played a part in every part of their life, it was inherent in all aspects of their culture.
 If their crops were spoiled by weather, it was witchcraft, if there was a lack of fish in the water, it was witchcraft, if hunting was unsuccessful, it was witchcraft.
 Difficulties between a husband and wife were blamed on witchcraft, if a magical ritual failed, it was diversionary witchcraft.
 In this culture witches were not thought to be special, as far as they were concerned witches were an acceptable part of life.
 Any misfortune that befell them was attributed to witchcraft, although where there was a clear cut law, or moral code, witchcraft was not considered.